 - SLS – Guide to accessing the SLS

 How do you make sure the data are kept confidential?

 All of the RSUs are strongly committed to maintaining the confidentiality of the individuals in our samples.
 Certain variables are not available for researchers to view, and security procedures in our safe-settings are strict.
-All outputs from analyses must be cleared by a member of RSU staff before being sent to researchers, in order to ensure that there are no small cell sizes or other potentially disclosive information included.
-More information can be found on the websites of each RSU or contact the CALLS helpdesk
+All outputs from analyses must be cleared by a member of RSU or Statistical Agency staff before being sent to researchers, in order to ensure that there are no small cell sizes or other potentially disclosive information included.
+More information can be found on the websites of each RSU or contact contact us

 Which statistical software will be available in the safe-setting?